Detoxification Through Movement: Yoga, Breathwork, and Somatic Release

 - Builds awareness rather than dependency

-This makes it accessible and sustainable for most people, regardless of age or fitness level.
+This approach is accessible and sustainable for most people, no matter their age or fitness level.

 Working With Practitioners for Deeper Support